RedisGraph/RedisGraph/docs/commands.md

 #### CREATE

-CREATE query is used to introduce new nodes and relationships.
+CREATE is used to introduce new nodes and relationships.

 The simplest example of CREATE would be a single node creation:

 ```sh